MultiSafepay/docs/content/payments/methods/billing-suite/betaalpermaand/_index.md

 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 linktomarketing: "https://www.multisafepay.com/solutions/payment-methods/betaalpermaand-santander"
 childlist: '.'
-intro_description: "Betaal per Maand is an online post-payment method in collaboration with Santander.
-MultiSafepay is the only payment service provider that supports Betaaal per Maand online."
+intro_description: "Betaal per Maand is an online payment method in collaboration with Santander.
+Customers pay for orders after receiving them as a one-off payment or in monthly installments.
+They are only charged for the items they keep from the order.
+Betaal per Maand bears the risk and guarantees settlement.
+MultiSafepay is the only payment service provider that supports Betaal per Maand online."
 layout: 'single'
 faq: '.'
 logo: '/logo/Payment_methods/betaalpermaand.svg'